1. What are Best Small Cap Mutual Funds?

 a.
 The construction of the portfolio

 Pick best Small Cap Mutual Funds that balance your portfolio.
 Try investing in funds that are invested in small cap stocks across sectors.
 It is wise to avoid funds that are concentrated in only a few stocks.
 You need to also look into the frequency of trading activity going on in the fund.
-It is noted that successful funds tend to have portfolio turnover ratios of about less than 30 percent.
-It is wise to avoid funds that are more inclined towards the large cap or the top holdings in an inappropriate way.
+It is noted that successful funds tend to have a lower portfolio turnover ratios of about less than 30 percent.

 b.
 The past performance of the small-cap fund

-Note that when deciding, you can’t rely on just the very recent performance of the funds, no matter well it did.
-You must take into consideration the performance of the fund through both the bullish and the bearish market cycle.
-Get hold of the past 5 years returns of the fun and compare its performance with other similar funds over the course of the long run.
-If you find a fund that has been consistent in all market conditions and cycles, it can be considered.
+Note that when deciding, you can’t rely on just the very recent performance of the funds, no matter how well it did.
+You must take into consideration the performance of the fund across the bullish and the bearish market cycle.
+Get hold of the past 5 year returns of the fund and compare its performance with peer funds.
+If a fund has been consistent in all market conditions and cycles, it can be considered.

 c.
 Check the P/E Ratio

 Looking at the P/E ratio will give you an idea about the underlying growth potential of the fund.
-It will also tell you by how much your fund is taking.
+It will also tell you by how much your fund is overpaying for growth.
 Best Small Cap Mutual Funds that have a P/E ratio of above 30x are considered expensive.

 d.
 The Choice of a quality fund house